 Chekika would remain open at least seasonally as a day use area, with education and recreation programs focused on park natural and cultural resources and ecosystem restoration efforts.
-Borrow pits/ponds at Chekika would be filled in and restored to allow for a return to more natural conditions.
+Borrow pits/ponds at Chekika would be filled in and restored to allow for more natural conditions.